Chemical products are used in almost all areas of life. They form the basis of everyday products and capital goods.

 Would you prefer to receive advice directly from students?
 Our student guides will be happy to answer your questions.

-Studi-Talks: Ask those in the know! (in German)
+Studi-Talks: Ask those who know! (in German)

 Faculty advisor